james-atkins/canvas-sync/README.md

 To create a token:

-1. On Canvas, go to "Account" followed by "Settings.
+1. On Canvas, go to "Account" followed by "Settings".
 2. Under "Approved integrations", click on the "New access token" button.
 3. Put canvas-sync as the token's purpose and then click on the "Generate token" button.
 4. Copy and paste the token in the configuration file, described below.